omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/network/transfers.md

 }
 ```

-The child chain server collects fees for sending a transaction.
-The fee can be paid in a variety of supported tokens by the network, the fee amount is automatically calculated by the child chain.
+Note, the child chain server collects fees for sending a transaction.
+The fee can be paid in a variety of supported tokens by the network.
 To get more details on how the fees are defined, please refer to [Fees](/network/fees).
-Note, testnet and mainnet might support different currencies for fees.

 #### 3.1 Method A